Teradata/developer-resources/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md

 `deployments/azure/templates/arm/ai-unlimited`

-Choose a template based on whether you intend to use a [load balancer](../glossary.md#load-balancer) and what type.
+Choose a template based on whether you intend to use a [load balancer](../glossary.md#load-balancer).
 :::note
 You might want to ask a cloud admin at your organization for guidance.
 :::
-    - `ai-unlimited-with-alb.json`&mdash;Hosts the manager behind an [application load balancer](../glossary.md#application-load-balancer)
     - `ai-unlimited-with-nlb.json`&mdash;Hosts the manager behind a [network load balancer](../glossary.md#network-load-balancer)
     - `ai-unlimited-without-lb.json`&mdash;No load balancer.
 If you're unsure about which template to use, we recommend this one.